 Boris has been in operation as a professional fishing guide since 1990.
 He enjoys the privilege of many returning clients, some of whom have returned every year to fish the South Island of New Zealand with him.

-Boris is a member of the New Zealand Professional Fishing Guides Association and maintains a current First Aid Certificate with the Order of St John.
+Boris is a member of the New Zealand Professional Fishing Guides Association and maintains a current First Aid Certificate and relevant Health & Safety requirements.

 When Liam Neeson was in New Zealand with the American sports channel ESPN, Boris had the pleasure of guiding Liam during the production of the series “Fly Fishing The World”.

 Boris acted as guide in the production of “A River Somewhere: Episode 3 – D’Urville New Zealand” – a production of Working Dog Pty Ltd Australia.

 In 2002 Boris featured in the Australian Great Outdoors Channel 7 series with Andrew Daddo.
 A journey through New Zealand’s northern South Island where Boris was Andrew’s fishing guide in the Nelson Lakes region.

 Boris, we very much appreciated your expertise.
 Harry and I agreed that you were enormously energetic and hard-working; enthusiastic; knowledgeable; and above all you demonstrated an uncanny, almost miraculous ability to spot fish for us and help us catch them.